kathrynhoule/secondcards-react/README.md

 The Homepage currently displays nothing, but at the very least a component will be added to display some site info, and have a component for showing the lastest posts from the business' social media accounts.
 The About page will have minimal functions, and will mostly just be for displaying info about the company.

-The site as a whole will also need to be updated so that it functions properly and looks good at multiple screen sizes, as the previous media queries for the site are now outdated after all the site changes that have been made.
+The site as a whole will also need to be updated so that it functions properly and looks good at multiple screen sizes, as most of the previous media queries for the site are now outdated after all the site changes that have been made.